 How do the MDR/IVDR and AIA address the lifecycle management for MDAI?

-The MDR and IVDR require manufacturers to manage the entire lifecycle of MDAI and IVDs, ensuring that the MDAI remains safe and performant throughout its use (MDR/IVDR, Annex I, Chapter II, IVDR GSPR XVI , PMSxxx)
+The MDR and IVDR require manufacturers to manage the entire lifecycle of MDAI, ensuring that the MDAI remains safe and performant throughout its use (MDR/IVDR, Annex I, Chapter II)

-The AI Act reinforces this by expecting consistent performance throughout the lifecycle (Article 15, par.
-1 AIA) and post-market monitoring proportionate to the nature of the AI technology and the risks of the AI systems (Article 72, par.
-1, AIA) and analysing data provided by deployers or collected through other sources on the performance of high-risk AI system throughout its lifetime, to evaluate continuous compliance.
-This may include activities such as MDAI development, testing, deployment, monitoring, and updates, with comprehensive documentation of all relevant changes and their impacts.
+The AIA reinforces this by expecting continuous review, oversight, and consistent performance of MDAI throughout the lifecycle (Article 9 para 2, Article 15, par.
+1 AIA) and post-market monitoring that is proportionate to the nature and risks of the AI system (Article 72, par.
+1, AIA).
+This includes design choices allowing natural persons to oversee functioning of AI systems and to ensure that they are used as intended and that their impacts are addressed over the system’s lifecycle (Article 14 and recital 73 AIA), risk management system that shall be understood as a continuous iterative process planned and run through the entire lifecycle of a high-risk AI system, requiring regular systematic review and updating, analysing data provided by deployers or collected through other sources on the performance of the MDAI in its lifetime to assess continued compliance.
+This may include activities such as MDAI design, development, testing, deployment, monitoring, and updates, along with comprehensive documentation of all relevant changes and their impacts.

-For MDAIs that continue to learn after being deployed, the post-market monitoring system is key to ensuring continued performance and compliance, and that possible risks emerging from these systems can be addressed in an efficient and timely manner and that communication of updates to users, deployers and notified bodies is implemented, as necessary.
+For MDAI that continues to learn after being deployed, the post-market monitoring system is key to ensuring continued performance and compliance.
+It helps identify and address emerging risks in a timely and efficient manner and ensures that updates are communicated to relevant parties, including patients or professional users( as applicable) , deployers and notified bodies, as necessary.
 (AIA Recital 155, Article 15(4)).
 Article 9, 11, 15, Annex IV.

 How do the MDR, IVDR and the AIA address the implementation of a quality management system?